 • The Provost , DEI, and Student Affairs co-hosted conversations with Hillel, the Interfaith Center to discuss Jewish students’ individual and collective experiences at UVM.

-• The UVM Hillel board was briefed by senior leaders on recent actions and plans (pdf) for supporting our Jewish community.
+• The UVM Hillel board was briefed by senior leaders on recent actions and plans (pdf) for supporting our Jewish community and with recent updates to the board on current actions.

 A Statement from President Suresh Garimella